Partakithware/FlathubStoreUnofficial/README.md

 When you choose to install something it will open a terminal for confirmation of the install/uninstall.

-This is at least a step in the direction of flathub as it's own store instead of the site.
+This is at least a step in the direction of flathub on it's own instead of the using KDE/GNOME Discover/Software.
 (I imagine others have already done this but I didn't feel like looking around)
+Should cover a broader range of DesktopEnvironments/Distros.

 Otherwise hopefully this is not too trash for your enjoyment!
 I am not the best coder just wanted to put this out there for others in case they wanted to use it.